To create a prosperous, sustainable, vibrant and healthy Northern Australia.

-The Cooperative Research Centre for Developing Northern Australia (CRCNA) will be investing $75m of Commonwealth funds over the next ten years to support industry-led research collaborations.
-The funding will develop new technologies, products and services which address industry issues in Northern Australia within three areas:
+The Cooperative Research Centre for Developing Northern Australia (CRCNA) is investing $75m of Commonwealth funds over ten years to support industry-led research collaborations.
+The funding will develop new technologies, products and services which address industry issues in Northern Australia within three initial focus areas:

 Removing barriers and improving supply and value chains for new and existing northern agricultural industries.

 Identifying new models and approaches, early detection, health seeking behaviour and mental health.

 - Traditional Owner-led Business Development

 Identifying new models and approaches and building an industry ready skilled workforce in the fields of agriculture, food and/or health industries.

 The CRCNA brings together industry, universities and other research bodies, regional development organisations, all northern jurisdictions and international partners in a collaborative industry-led R&D venture to assist businesses, governments and researchers identify opportunities for business and growth in the north.